-This article points you to all relevant resources if you want to set up a instant feedback for the first time:
+This article points you to all relevant resources if you want to create an instant feedback culture for the first time:

 - You decide who should see the feedback: Depending on the options enabled for your account, feedback is either completely private between you and the receiver, or can be shared with the manager of the person receiving feedback.
 Visibility settings cannot be changed retroactively, so if you give private feedback, it will remain private.

 - Now you're ready for your first feedback session.
-On the Instant Feedback tab, click the Feedback button for any user to start a feedback session.
+On the Instant Feedback tab, click the 'Actions' button and choose 'Give Feedback'.
+You can select any user to start a feedback session.
 You can provide a general comment and evaluate the employee on individual skills.
-By default, you will see an algorithmic selection of relevant skills to evaluate which you can always change by clicking 'Pick specific' (see detailed article).
+By default, you will see an algorithmic selection of relevant skills to evaluate.
+You can choose any number of skills to assess.

 - Just as you can give feedback to any colleague, you can also run self-reflections (see article), the results of which are only visible to you.

-- Aggregated results of your feedback are visible on your Home tab.
-If you click on any skill, you will see a timeline comparing feedback and self-reflections over time (see article).
-You will also see individual feedback messages in the sidebar and can add comments or like them.
+- Aggregated results of your feedback are displayed in a radar chart on your home dashboard under the Development tab.
+Via the link to the Development Framework you can click to "show context & past feedback" to view a timeline comparing feedback and self-reflections over time (see article).
+You will also see your individual development goals.

-- Managers and admins can also see aggregated stats for individual teams (for managers) or the entire company on the 'Analytics' tab.
+- Users, managers, and admins can also see aggregated stats for individual teams (for managers) or the entire company on the 'Analytics' tab.
 These results are anonymized and only visible once a certain number of people have received feedback (learn more here).

-- Recommend reading: Our interview with Claudia Braun on building a successful feedback culture.
+- Recommended reading: Our interview with Claudia Braun on building a successful feedback culture.

 Recommend watching: Our User Tutorial on how to give and receive instant feedback.